-We are working to maximise the most of the public sector buildings we have invested in to ensure they are maintained properly and are being used effectively across different public sector organisations.
+We are maximising the benefit of the public sector buildings we have invested in, ensuring they are used effectively and maintained properly.

 Since the inception of the hub Programme, the hubCos and their supply chains have committed to delivering community benefits as an integral part of the construction projects which they deliver on behalf of the programme’s Participants.